MBB-team/VBA-toolbox/_wiki/BMS-for-group-studies.md

 ## Between-conditions RFX-BMS

 Now what if we are interested in the difference between treatment conditions; for example, when dealing with one group of subjects measured under two conditions?
 One could think that it would suffice to perform RFX-BMS independently for the different conditions, and then check to see whether the results of RFX-BMS were consistent.
 However, this approach is limited, because it does not test the hypothesis that the same model describes the two conditions.
-In this section, we address the issue of evaluating the evidence for a difference – in terms of models – between conditions.
+In this section, we address the issue of evaluating the evidence for a difference - in terms of models - between conditions.

 Let us assume that the experimental design includes `p` conditions, to which a group of `n` subjects were exposed.
 Subject-level model inversions were performed prior to the group-level analysis, yielding the log-evidence of each model, for each subject under each condition.
 One can think of the conditions as inducing an augmented model space composed of model "tuples" that encode all combinations of candidate models and conditions.
 Here, each tuple identifies which model underlies each condition (e.g., tuple 1: model 1 in both conditions 1 and 2, tuple 2: model 1 in condition 1 and model 2 in condition 2, etc...).
 The log-evidence of each tuple (for each subject) can be derived by appropriately summing up the log evidences over conditions.

 Note that the set of induced tuples can be partitioned into a first subset, in which the same model underlies all conditions, and a second subset containing the remaining tuples (with distinct condition-specific models).
 One can the use family RFX-BMS to ask whether the same model underlies all conditions.
 This is the essence of between-condition RFX-BMS, which is performed automatically as follows:

 ```
-[ep,out] = VBA_groupBMCbtw(L);
+[ep,out] = VBA_groupBMC_btwConds(L);
 ```
-where the I/O arguments of `VBA_groupBMCbtw` are summarized as follows:
+where the I/O arguments of `VBA_groupBMC_btwConds` are summarized as follows:

 - `L`: Kxnxp array of log-model evidences (K models; n subjects; p conditions)
 - `ep`: exceedance probability of no difference in models across conditions.